Duke faces Syracuse for third time in Sweet 16

-OMAHA, NE --The Duke Blue Devils have left for Omaha, Nebraska as they prepare to face ACC rival Syracuse in the NCAA Tournament's Sweet Sixteen on Friday night at 9:30 p.m.
+OMAHA, NE (WTVD) --The Duke Blue Devils have left for Omaha, Nebraska as they prepare to face ACC rival Syracuse in the NCAA tournament's Sweet Sixteen on Friday night at 9:30 p.m.

 The Regional Semifinal game will be the third meeting between the two schools.

-Duke Head Coach Mike Krzyzewski thinks the Devils are hitting their stride at the right time.
+Duke coach Mike Krzyzewski said he thinks the Devils are hitting their stride at the right time.

 But, it could be difficult to crush the Orange.